tessel/t2-cli/README.md

 Using Tessel 2 over USB requires no special setup.

 In order to authorize the device with your computer to work over a LAN connection, call `tessel setup`.
 This will place an SSH key on the device.
 Use the `tessel wifi` command as described below to connect Tessel 2 to a local network.
-You should now be able to access your Tessel 2 remotely via SSH or by selecting it with `t2 select`.
+You should now be able to access your Tessel 2 remotely.

 ## Usage
 * `t2 setup` authorize your computer to access a Tessel over SSH (USB-connected Tessel only)